OrlandoDevs/orlandodevs.github.io/_posts/2017-07-10-orlando-devs-salaries-2017.md

 ## Annual Salary By College Degree

 Do developers need a college degree to do well in their careers?
-The following graph shows that having a degree certainly helps you make more money over time.
-But it's not a must, as self-taught developers are not too far behind pay-wise.
+While this graph certainly shows that having a degree helps you earn more money throughout your career, it’s not a must.
+Self-taught developers aren’t far behind in average compensation.

-Also, most of our survey respondents do not have a college degree in this field (101 people), followed by Computer Science grads (76 people) and so on.
+On the y-axis, you can see which type of degree was earned and how many respondents there were for each category.
+For example, most of our survey respondents do not have a college degree in this field (101 people), followed by Computer Science grads (76 people), and so on.

 <img src="/assets/authors/sergiocruz/2017-salaries/2-pay-by-degree.png" class="img-large img-center" alt="Average pay of developers by college degree in Orlando, FL in 2017" />

-**What this means to you:** If you have the opportunity, then you should certainly pursue a college degree.
-But developers in our community who do not have one are still doing just fine.
+**What this means to you:** If you have the opportunity, you should pursue a college degree.
+However, developers in our community who do not have one are still doing just fine.

 ---

 ## Annual Salary by Primary Coding Language

-Does a developer's programming language of choice have an impact on their pay?
+Does a developer's primary programming language have an impact on their pay?
 The following graph shows us that the answer is _yes_ 🎊 🎉.

-All in all, it's a great time to be alive as an iOS developer, though it makes one wonder if it's another case of supply & demand since there are only 19 iOS developers (Swift and Objective-C combined) versus say 24 for Java or even 72 for JavaScript.
+All in all, it looks like a great time to be alive for iOS developers!
+However, it made us wonder if higher salaries for Objective-C and Swift developers were related to the total size of the workforce.
+There were only 19 iOS developer respondents (Objective-C & Swift combined), whereas Java and JavaScript had 24 and 72 respondents respectively.

 <img src="/assets/authors/sergiocruz/2017-salaries/3-pay-by-language.png" class="img-large img-center" alt="Compensation by programming language in Orlando, FL for software developers in 2017" />

-**What this means to you:** There honestly isn't a _huge_ difference of pay between languages.
-At the end of the day, do what you enjoy and be willing to be flexible and have a diverse background, as being able to where multiple hats will always be super valuable.
+**What this means to you:** There isn't a _huge_ difference in pay between languages.
+At the end of the day, do what you enjoy, but be willing to be flexible and able to wear multiple hats.

 ---

 ## Compensation By Satisfaction

 Is there a correlation between job satisfaction and compensation?
-Our next visualization shows us that it seems to be the case, but not by much.
+Our next visualization shows us that this seems to be the case, but not by much.

 <img src="/assets/authors/sergiocruz/2017-salaries/4-pay-by-satisfaction.png" class="img-large img-center" alt="Correlation between pay and job satisfaction for Orlando, FL developers in 2017" />

-**What this means to you:** Although money alone seems to have some influence over how satisfied a developer is with their job, that doesn't seem to be the absolute determining factor.
-Do things that interest you, as that will have a bigger payout in the future.
+**What this means to you:** Although compensation seems to have some influence over how satisfied a developer is with their job, it doesn’t seem to be the only factor.
+Do things that interest you in your career, as that will ultimately have a bigger payout for you in the future!

 ---

 ## Popularity of Languages and Satisfaction Amongst Age Groups

-Our next chart shows us that JavaScript is the most popular programming language in our community, followed by PHP, C# and so on.
+Our next chart shows us that JavaScript is the most popular programming language in our community, followed by PHP, C#, and so on.

-The other interesting piece of information in this visualization is that people in the age group of 26-30 are pretty unhappy no matter what they're working on (millenials, ya know 🙃).
-Except for Ruby, as it seems to make all age groups happy.
+Another interesting piece of information in this visualization is that people in the 26-30 age range are pretty unhappy no matter what they're working on (millennials, ya know? 🙃).
+An exception to this are developers working in Ruby, as it seems to make all age groups happy.

 <img src="/assets/authors/sergiocruz/2017-salaries/7-satisfaction.png" class="img-large img-center" alt="Programming language popularity amongst age groups in Orlando, FL in 2017" />

-**What this means to you:** Age appears to have some influence in the type of stack you'd be happier in.
-While you can't decide to be a happy 50 year old C# developer, you can avoid being the unhappy 20 year old who wants to learn their first stack by not selecting C# and something that is popular amongst your peers.
+**What this means to you:** Age appears to have some correlation to the type of development stack you'd be happier working with.
+While you may not yet be able to decide to be a happy 50 year-old C# developer, you may be able to avoid being an unhappy 20-something by not selecting C# as your first development stack and instead choose something more popular among your peers.

 ---

 ## Compensation and People Management

 Is it true that developers need to become managers to finally have a breakthrough in income?
-According to the following chart, that does **not** seem to be the case in our community.
+That does not seem to be the case in our community.

 <img src="/assets/authors/sergiocruz/2017-salaries/8-pay-and-management.png" class="img-large img-center" alt="Programming language popularity amongst age groups in Orlando, FL in 2017" />

-**What this means to you:** Managing people is rewarding in many ways, but one should never do it when just pursuing more money.
-That doesn't seem to work within our community.
+**What this means to you:** Managing people is rewarding in many ways, but you shouldn’t do it just for a salary increase.

 ---

 ## Question Results

-Following are the results for each of the questions asked on our survey.
+Below are the results of each question asked in this year’s developer survey.

 ### Section 1: Developer Current Work Details (Required)